- How many residents are in the program? We accept 4 residents per year.

 - Do residents earn a salary?
-Yes, resident salaries for their 30 patient care hours per week are in the $46-50K range with benefits (equivalent to 0.75 FTE, experience dependent).
+Yes, resident salaries for their 30 patient care hours per week are in the $42-46K range with benefits (equivalent to 0.75 FTE, employer and experience dependent).

 - Do residents receive standard benefits?
-Yes, prorated to 0.75 FTE.
+Yes, prorated to 0.75 FTE (employer dependent).

 - How much does the program cost?
-The residency fee is $4500.
+Residents pay a fee to the program, not to exceed $4500.
 The fee may be paid over the first six months.

 - Are there any other financial benefits?
 The program covers the cost of the APTA Basic Clinical Instructor Certification course.
 See additional benefits: ABPTRFE.

 A week in the life...

 - What is a typical weekly schedule?
 Residents do patient care for 30 hours/week.
 This includes 4 hours/week one-on-one mentored time.
 Most clinic hours are in the afternoons M-F, leaving weekday mornings free for specialty clinics, didactics, and teaching.
 Average teaching time is 4 hours/week in Fall semester and 1-2 hours/week in Spring semester.
 In-person didactic sessions are scheduled 1.5-2 hours weekly with intermittent supplemental courses in advanced regional anatomy and imaging.
 Specialty clinic time averages 3 hours/week over the year but is back loaded in the second half of the residency year.

 - What specialty clinic experiences are available to residents?
 Residents spend an average of 3 hours / week in specialty clinics, exposing them to the breadth of orthopaedic patient management.
 See specialty sites here.